- The Marx Brothers quickly rose to become the undisputed kings of vaudeville and Broadway

 - They went on to craft an equally successful, almost perfectly formed body of madcap movies

-- Influence on generations of stage and screen comedians ever since is unfathomable and enduring
+- Unfathomable, enduring influence on generations of stage and screen comedians ever since

 - Now, with help from R.S.H.
 Tryster, noted film historian Matthew Coniam uncovers the mystery

 - He authored The Annotated Marx Brothers and That’s Me, Groucho!
 The Solo Career of Groucho Marx

 This article was a Number 1 Pick of the Week on RogerEbert.com’s Thumbnails chart

 The recent discovery of an uncut print of Animal Crackers (1930) at the British Film Institute in London has been greeted with justified delight by Marx Brothers fans the world over.
 Because they appeared in so few films compared to just about every other of the great screen comedians, the fact that a number of their films exist only in prints of very poor condition, or with missing and deteriorated scenes seems especially galling.
 All the more reason, therefore, to remember that there is also an entirely lost Marx movie out there somewhere – or not, as the case may be.

 - A risk not worth taking?

 - A surfeit of Ralstons